nualagr/dargan-health-foods/README.md

 ```
 python3 manage.py createsuperuser
 ```
-An email address, username and password were chosen.
+- An email address, username and password were chosen.

 11. Within settings.py the file the new database settings were removed and the original default setting was un-commented.

-This was done so that the database URL did not go into version control.
+- This was done so that the database URL did not go into version control.
-An 'if' 'else' statement was added to check whether DATABASE_URL is to be found in the environment variables.
+An 'if' 'else' block was added to check whether DATABASE_URL variable exists in the environment.
-If that is the case, as it is when the app is running on Heroku, DATABASES points to the Postgres database.
-Otherwise, the app connects to SQLite3.
+If that is the case, as it is when the app is running on Heroku, DATABASES points to the Postgres database, otherwise, the app connects to SQLite3.
 ```
 if "DATABASE_URL" in os.environ:
     DATABASES = {